 Some of the best things to do in Daytona Beach Florida include playing on the world’s most famous beach, experiencing thrill-seeking activities like NASCAR and skydiving, and visiting some amazing underrated museums.

 While visions of NASCAR dance in your head, please note countless other fun things to do in Daytona Beach await you.
 Daytona Beach can be visited any month of the year but the weather in early October is ideal; not too muggy and getting cooler.

-I was among a group of travel writers recently hosted for three days and nights in Daytona Beach, Florida by the Daytona Beach Area Convention and Visitors Bureau—but this list of 8 great things to do in Daytona Beach is my curated view based on multiple visits.
+I was among a group of travel writers hosted by the Daytona Beach Area Convention and Visitors Bureau—but this list of 8 great things to do in Daytona Beach is my curated view based on multiple visits.

 In fact, Daytona’s beaches are famous as the birthplace of auto racing.
 Speaking of which …

 The origin of stock car racing dates back before Prohibition in the 1930s when moonshine bootleggers tried to outrun law enforcement.
 Naturally, drivers challenged each other for ultimate supremacy and races were held on the firm sand of Daytona Beach—the actual BEACH.
 Bill France watched tens of thousands of people attend beach races and founded (and sanctioned) NASCAR in 1948.

 Daytona International Speedway was built in 1959 and is underwent a massive $400 million renovation (DAYTONA Rising) to modernize the customer experience.
 During our tour, I learned that DAYTONA Rising used 1% of the annual steel produced in USA that year.
 Wow.

 October is a great time to visit the speedway because cars are practicing (for Rolex 24 and other races), tours are not crowded, and gift shop merchandise is discounted; I saw one leather jacket marked discounted from $1,200 to $749.

 3. Soar at Skydive DeLand